Some dog breeds have a double coat. This coat consists of 2 layers: a dense undercoat and a long top coat.

 That is what a dog’s undercoat is intended to do.

-Many dog owners will give their dogs a summer cut, a shorter cut that still leaves the guard hairs intact and does not damage the undercoat, to keep them more comfortable but they are not shaving down to the skin.
+The dog has a summer cut, which is a shorter cut that still leaves the guard hairs intact and does not damage the undercoat, to keep them more comfortable but they are not shaving down to the skin.

 This will give the dog relief from painful matting and help the skin heal faster with allergy issues.